 Chiropractic Neurologist: Evaluation of brain function to track and guide manual manipulation of the spine and rehabilitative exercises.

-Concussion Clinic: Multi-disciplinary clinics offering a protocol which may blend various methods depending on the needs of the patient.
+Concussion Clinic: Multi-disciplinary concussion treatment clinics offering a protocol which may blend various methods depending on the needs of the patient.

 Cranial Osteopath: Addressing the movement of the bones of the skull to relieve pressure and promote the flow of fluids around the brain and spinal cord.

 Functional Medicine: Evaluating and supporting all body systems that impact brain inflammation through supplements, dietary and lifestyle changes.

 Functional Neurologist: Brain injury evaluation and prescription of specific treatments to restore brain function and chemistry.

 Neuropsychologist: Testing brain function to recommend and track brain rehabilitation of memory and cognitive function.